verhagen/vagrant-nginx/README.md

 		config.vm.network "forwarded_port", guest: 80, host: 8080

 	Make sure there is nothing already running on that port `8080`, like Tomcat, Jetty or other things.
-	A check with `curl`, it should fail to connect.
+	Check it with `curl`, it should fail to connect.

 		$ curl localhost:8080
 		curl: (7) Failed to connect to localhost port 8080: Connection refused
+		$

 	Start Ubuntu again.

 		$ vagrant up